As I travel around the Melbourne Suburbs I see lots of brick fences……….. A problem with a large proportion is that they have obvious cracks.

 So why are there problems with brick fences?

-- The actual cost of the wall in both materials and labour is high resulting in people trying to minimise on wall and pier thickness.
+- The actual cost of the wall in both materials and labour is high resulting in people trying to minimise on wall, and supporting pier dimensions.

 - Although many people think of brickwork as an inert material it is still subject to expansion and contraction which needs to be accommodated with proper detailing.